Where to Find the Best Waterfalls in NSW

 On our visit in August 2020, the water looked lovely and clean, although not warm enough to tempt me to enter.
 You really need to have running shoes or something similar to climb across the rocks.
 Depending on how hard the falls are tumbling down, things can get slippery too.

-Apparently, in summer, visitors flock to the area in large numbers, so try to arrive really early if you want to experience the view in peace.
+Apparently, visitors flock to the area in large numbers in summer, so try to arrive early if you want to experience the view in peace.
 On our mid-winter visit, we passed two other couples.

 Tip: There are also not many places to sit when you reach the base – most of the ground is very rocky, so we would not suggest this is a good picnic spot.